 I was fortunate to be able to sit down with the remarkable Lowell Grisham for this fascinating conversation some years back.
 Even though the interview was published in early January 2005, the issues are timeless.
 For many, even those who don’t share his faith, Grisham is one of the reasons that Fayetteville is a good place to hang your hat.

 Fayetteville Priest addresses moral issues

-If you are on of those Christians who sees life as richly diverse and complex, where do you go?
+But if you are on of those Christians who sees life as richly diverse and complex, where do you go?
 Is there a church where religious and moral discussions are not reduced to the intellectual level of a bumper sticker?
-In Fayetteville, those of the Episcopal faith may find their questions addressed by Lowell Grisham, rector of St. Paul's Church, located just off Dickson Street.
+In Fayetteville, those of the Episcopal faith may find their questions addressed by Lowell Grisham, rector of St. Paul’s Church, located just off Dickson Street.

-In many ways, the Episcopal church is a Microcom of the United States, with congregations often split over social issues.
+In many ways, the Episcopal church is a microcosm of the United States, with congregations often split over social issues.
 Lowell Grisham himself has never been hesitant to speak his mind on social issues, and addresses them in his various newspaper columns that he writes.